FAQ Smartroad Gotland

 Is the road dangerous?

-Not at all, because the electric road is developed so that it is only activated when a licensed vehicle passes over the coils of the road.
-This means that the technology is otherwise completely passive and will never transfer energy or radiation to unlicensed vehicles or to passing people and animals.
-A thorough safety work has been carried out in advance to identify safety routines, check the technology for power transmission and to ensure that the technology is neither harmful to people or to the environment.
+The road only activates when a licensed vehicle passes over the coils under the pavement.
+Otherwise the technology is completely passive and will never transfer energy or radiation to unlicensed vehicles, humans or animals passing by.
+A solid safety work has been done in advance to identify safety routines and energy transfer control, and to make sure that the technology is safe for humans or the environment.

 How much does the infrastructure cost?

 This project is a cooperation between public and private parties, with a total budget of 116 millions SEK, of which 91 millions SEK is financed by Swedish Transport Administration.